shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 Apart from that, you can validate the required credentials while saving them in the app settings.
 In this case, a status message must be displayed in the administration and Shopware log.
 If the API data is incorrect, an entry must appear in the event log file in the Shopware folder `/var/log/` respectively in the database.
-Apart from that, you can validate the required credentials while saving them in the app settings.
-In this case, a status message must be displayed in the administration and the Shopware log.

 * **Example for implementing an API Test Button into the System Config form:
  * [Github](https://github.com/shyim/ShyimApiTest)

 ### Shopping experiences

-[Shopping worlds elements] must include an element icon.
+[Shopping worlds elements](https://developer.shopware.com/docs/concepts/commerce/content/shopping-experiences-cms.html#elements) must include an element icon.
 If the app is deleted, *Shopping Worlds* should work flawlessly in the frontend.

 ### Themes

-[Themes] must include its own preview image.
+[Themes](https://developer.shopware.com/docs/guides/plugins/themes/) must include its own preview image.

 ### External technology/ Shopware Technology Partner (STP) apps